NikeeKanekar/Employee-Calendar/README.md

 For this application, I have used MongoDB, the NoSQL database.

-i.
-Create a database with the name EmployeeDB using the command: Use EmployeeDB ii.
-Create a collection with the name EmployeeCollection: db.createCollection(“EmployeeCollection”)
+1. Create a database with the name EmployeeDB using the command: Use EmployeeDB
+2. Create a collection with the name EmployeeCollection: db.createCollection(“EmployeeCollection”)

 Each employee data is stored as a document consisting of following key value pairs:

-I.	id: default unique id
+1.	id: default unique id
-II.	employee_id: int
+2.	employee_id: int
-III.	timeoff: ArrayList<Document>; where Document has the key value pairs
+3.	timeoff: ArrayList<Document>; where Document has the key value pairs
-      i.	start: Date
+      - start: Date
-      ii.	end: Date
+      - end: Date
-IV.	balance: int
+4.	balance: int

 Example: An employee record with employee_id = 101